AppLovin/AppLovin-MAX-Unreal/README.md

 Copy the `AppLovinMAX` plugin to the `Plugins` directory for your project.

-Add AppLovin as a dependency to `PublicDependencyModuleNames` array inside of your app's `APPNAME.Build.cs` file:
+Add `AppLovinMAX` as a dependency to the `PublicDependencyModuleNames` array inside of your app's `APPNAME.Build.cs` file:

 ```c#
 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "AppLovinMAX" });